pnp/script-samples/docfx/index.md

 [PnP PowerShell for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=adamwojcikit.pnp-powershell-extension) and [CLI for Microsoft 365 for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=adamwojcikit.cli-for-microsoft-365-extension)

 > [!div class="highlight-text"]
-> The way you login into PnP PowerShell or CLI for Microsoft 365 (effective from 9th September 2024) has changed please read [PnP Management Shell EntraID app is deleted: what should I do ? | GitHub](https://github.com/pnp/powershell/discussions/4249)
+> The way you login into PnP PowerShell or CLI for Microsoft 365 has changed please read [PnP Management Shell EntraID app is deleted: what should I do ? | GitHub](https://github.com/pnp/powershell/discussions/4249)

 <section class="filter-section">